-These skills include the evolution of the existing frameworks that lead to the new Digital Skills Framework:
+The evolution of existing frameworks combined with trends and technology advances lead to the new Digital Skills Framework:

 - Information and Digital Literacy was helpful in the first 20 years of computer technology as technology became ubiquitious.
 But there needs to be a deeper understanding of technology, a proficiency in data use, and the ability to follow technology trends and apply those trends to an organization.
 These skills lead to a new Technical Literacy, which forms the foundation for all the other skills in the framework.